oroszsandoradam/oroszsandoradam.github.io/tanulmanyok/jeruzsalemi-dontes/index.md

 A jeruzsálemi zsinat tehát olyan alapvető témákat érintett, amelyekkel nekünk, mai keresztényeknek is dolgunk van, miközben Isten vezetését keressük a saját korunkban és helyzetünkben.

+[^14]: A jeruzsálemi zsinat kulcsszerepéről a kegyelem és törvény viszonyának korai keresztény teológiájában, különösen Pál gondolkodásának kontextusában, részletesen ír James D. G. Dunn, *The Theology of Paul the Apostle* (Grand Rapids, MI: Eerdmans, 1998), 186–190. o.

 `***`

-# 8. Irodalomjegyzék
+# Irodalomjegyzék

 Bauckham, Richard. „James and the Gentiles (Acts 15.13–21).”
-In _History, Literature and Society in the Book of Acts_, szerk.
-Ben Witherington III, 154–84.
+In *History, Literature and Society in the Book of Acts*, szerk.
+Ben Witherington III, 154–184.
 Cambridge: Cambridge University Press, 1996.

-Bockmuehl, Markus. „The Noachide Commandments and New Testament Ethics.” _Revue Biblique_ 102 (1995): 72–101.
+Bockmuehl, Markus. „The Noachide Commandments and New Testament Ethics.” *Revue Biblique* 102 (1995): 72–101.

-Bruce, F. F. _The Book of the Acts_.
+Bruce, F. F. *The Book of the Acts*.
 New International Commentary on the New Testament.
 Grand Rapids, MI: Eerdmans, 1988.

-Dunn, James D. G. _The Theology of Paul the Apostle_.
+Dunn, James D. G. *The Theology of Paul the Apostle*.
 Grand Rapids, MI: Eerdmans, 1998.

-Epstein, Isidore, szerk. _The Babylonian Talmud_.
-London: Soncino, 1935.
-(Szanhedrin traktátus)
+Epstein, Isidore, szerk. *The Babylonian Talmud*.
+35 vols.
+London: Soncino, 1935–1952.

-Keener, Craig S. Spirit Hermeneutics: _Reading Scripture in Light of Pentecost_.
+Keener, Craig S. *Spirit Hermeneutics: Reading Scripture in Light of Pentecost*.
 Grand Rapids, MI: Eerdmans, 2016.

-Milgrom, Jacob. _Leviticus 17–22: A New Translation with Introduction and Commentary_.
-Anchor Bible 3A New York: Doubleday, 2000.
+Milgrom, Jacob. *Leviticus 17–22: A New Translation with Introduction and Commentary*.
+Anchor Bible 3A.
+New York: Doubleday, 2000.

-Neusner, Jacob, ford. _Genesis Rabbah: The Judaic Commentary to the Book of Genesis_.
-3 köt.
+Neusner, Jacob, ford. *Genesis Rabbah: The Judaic Commentary to the Book of Genesis, A New American Translation*.
+3 vols.
 Atlanta: Scholars Press, 1985.
-(1. kötet)

-Neusner, Jacob, szerk. és ford. _The Tosefta: Translated from the Hebrew_.
-2 köt.
-Peabody, MA: Hendrickson, 2002.
-(Avodah Zarah 8:4)
+Neusner, Jacob, ford. *The Tosefta: Translated from the Hebrew with a New Introduction*.
+2 vols.
+Peabody, MA: Hendrickson Publishers, 2002.

-Novak, David. _The Image of the Non Jew in Judaism: An Historical and Constructive Study of the Noahide Laws_.
-New York: Oxford University Press, 1983.
+Novak, David. *The Image of the Non-Jew in Judaism: An Historical and Constructive Study of the Noahide Laws*.
+New York: Edwin Mellen Press, 1983.

-VanderKam, James C., és Sidnie White Crawford, szerk. _Jubilees: A Commentary_.
-Hermeneia.
-2 köt.
+VanderKam, James C. *Jubilees: A Commentary*.
+Hermeneia—A Critical and Historical Commentary on the Bible.
 Minneapolis: Fortress Press, 2018.

-Witherington, Ben III. _The Acts of the Apostles: A Socio Rhetorical Commentary_.
+Witherington, Ben III. *The Acts of the Apostles: A Socio-Rhetorical Commentary*.
 Grand Rapids, MI: Eerdmans, 1998.

-Yonge, C. D., ford. _The Works of Philo: Complete and Unabridged._ Peabody, MA: Hendrickson, 1993.
-(De specialibus legibus)
+Yonge, C. D., ford. *The Works of Philo: Complete and Unabridged*.
+Peabody, MA: Hendrickson Publishers, 1993.